 "When I started out announcing the Real Pro Wrestling Stories project — it’s actually a graphic novel — but I started out calling it a comic book because I always wanted a comic book," Cornette said.
 "I collected comics before I got into wrestling."

 The project quickly grew.
-Instead of a simple comic book, a Kickstarter showed just how much fan interest there was in the graphic novel.
+Instead of a simple comic book, a Kickstarter showed just how much fan interest was in the graphic novel.
 Backers blew past the original goal of $25,000, and within a short amount of time, it had exceeded every one of its stretch goals, too.

 "The response from the Cult of Cornette has been tremendous," Cornette said.
 "We blew past the goal for 30 days in 23 hours."
 And contributions kept coming in.
 Nearly 1,200 backers pledged more than $69,000 for the graphic novel.